 The New York Times pounced first, not surprisingly for the "paper of record," and in addition to their always-strong news coverage, reporter John Markoff did a nice job of contextualizing the story better than anyone else in the media.
-He writes that Jobs is on the attack at a moment of weakness11 for the music industry:
+He writes that Jobs is on the attack at a moment of weakness for the music industry:

 Mr. Jobs's move comes as the music industry appears to be facing a crisis.
-Sales of its mainstay product-the album-continue to sink, and sales of digital music, including individual songs, have not increased fast enough to offset the decline idea in ascendance and whose time has come."
+Sales of its mainstay product-the album-continue to sink, and sales of digital music, including individual songs, have not increased fast enough to offset the decline.